 Electricity markets have changed rapidly since the mid-1990s.
 Alongside wholesale market changes, retail competition has been implemented or considered by a number of states.
 Under retail competition, the vertically integrated utility's legal monopoly, i.e., an exclusive franchise to serve retail customers, historically granted by state statute or state commission decision, is set aside, in whole or in part.
 The typical state retail competition statute maintains transmission and distribution as monopolies, while opening the retail sale of electricity to competition for some or all customer classes.
 Firms wishing to compete at retail first must obtain a license from the state commission, then sign up customers and notify the distribution utility (the former incumbent monopoly).
-The competitive retailer enters into business arrangements with the distribution utility under which (a) the retailer provides the power for that customer (known as "generation service"), and (b) the distribution company meters the customer, requirements on RTOs.
-See, 125 FERC ¶ 61,071 at para.
-310 et seq., available at http://www.ferc.gov/whats-new/comm-meet/2008/101608/E-1.pdf.
+The competitive retailer enters into business arrangements with the distribution utility under which (a) the retailer provides the power for that customer (known as "generation service"), and (b) the distribution company meters the customer, bills the customer at the retailer's rate, and hands over money received from that customer to the retailer.
+These arrangements are complex, but have largely been standardized and are usually done electronically.
+80 Some aspects of these business arrangements vary among states or are still evolving, such as treatment of partial payments by retail customers and arrearages.